DemocracyEarth/community./Academy.md

 # 6.0 Decentralized IDs

-Throughout the last few units we have learned about blockchain technology, the new forms of governance it enables, and the developments in the world that have made its use necessary.
-There is still a missing component: a decentralized ID system is one of the most crucial remaining pieces required for realizing the full potential of the blockchain ecosystem and the decentralized internet.
+Throughout the last few units we have learned about blockchain technology, the new forms of governance it enables, and developments in the world that have made it necessary, yet there is still a missing component: a decentralized ID system is one of the most crucial remaining pieces required for realizing the full potential of the blockchain ecosystem and a decentralized internet.

-There are challenges that we must overcome to create this ID system: we want to protect it from being exploited by someone creating fake identities, and we want to ensure that the system is truly decentralized, meaning that no organization holds disproportionate or unilateral power over it.
-In this section we explore the promises and challenges of creating a truly decentralized ID system, as well as the format of digital citizenship for the Democracy Earth Network, emerged as an effort to tackle those challenges and provide it's benefits to anyone who would like to be a part of it.
+There are challenges that we must overcome to create this ID system: we want to protect it from being exploited by  persons creating fake identities, plus we want to ensure that the system is truly decentralized, meaning that no organization holds disproportionate or unilateral power over it.
+In this section we explore the promises and challenges of creating a truly decentralized ID system, as well as the format of digital citizenship for the Democracy Earth Network, bringing the benefits of blockchain to anyone fulfills the requirements to join (as described below).

 ## 6.1 Challenges with online identity

-In order for an online idenity to be valid it needs to be able to demonstrate two things -- that behind its keys there is a **living** and the keys are **singular**.
+In order for an online idenity to be valid it needs to be able to demonstrate two things -- that behind its keys there is a **living** person, and that the keys are **singular**.

 **Proving that someone is living** means showing that the keys are not connected to a bot, an AI, or some other wholely invented persona, but a real self-conscious entity.

-**Proving that the keys are singular** means showing that each identity is connected to a single individual, not a duplicate -- like someone stealing a picture and a name of someone who actually exists, or the same person having multiple accounts.
+**Proving that the keys are singular** means showing that each identity is connected to a single individual, not a duplicate -- like someone hijacking the picture and a name of someone who actually exists, or the same person having multiple accounts.

-Proving these things in the physical world is not too difficult, but one can see how proving these things online gets trickier.
+Proving these things in the physical world is not too difficult, but proving them online is something else altogether.

 ### 6.1.1 The Sybil Attack